Roger204/GoodVives/README.md

 # GoodVives

-I expect the best, aspire for the best, and do my best.

-As the sun shines after the night is over, so success appears after problems and failure.
+I expect the best, aspire for the best, and do my best.\n As the sun shines after the night is over, so success appears after problems and failure. \n

 If some people achieve success, it means that others can too, including you.